mrandreastoth/smart-plant-monitor/README.md

 Overall features:
 - Low power and small size (45x45x10mm)
-- Rechargeable and programable with Arduino
+- Rechargeable and programmable with Arduino
 - By adding a USB port to a small solar panel you've created a simple add-on
 - Can communicate via WIFI or Bluetooth
 - One device can stay plugged in all the time (act as hub) while the others send updates to it (low power mode)